PoetOS/moodle-mod_questionnaire/README.txt

 --------------------------------------------------------------------------------
 Developers Note:

-Do not use the master branch.
+Do not use the main branch.
 Questionnaire is maintained in MOODLE_XX_STABLE branches.
 Use the latest STABLE branch for development or installation.